1. Human

 └──OrderValidator.ktyou write this

-Event-driven microservices with command/query separation
+Event-driven microservices with command/query separation, full CFR encoding

-Standard API services with relationships and validation
+Standard API services with validation, pagination, and OpenAPI specs

 Event-Driven